 So if you see some logic in the theorem that some English L-words seem to be about things that are lifted in nature, and you think it is potentially non-coincidental that one lifts one tongue to say these very same English L-words, then you have one notch of proof that English is a Stone age language that has evolved into the world’s most known and influential language.
 I am aware that it’s going to take a lot more notches to convince many of you of this.
 Hang on.
-We’ve got plenty of notches on all the consonants.
+We’ve got plenty of notches to review on all the consonant sounds.

 So lets look through some English L-words that seem to be related to things lifted or lifting.

 A levy lifts things up, as does a lever.
 A well is an elevator for water.
 (W+ELL) Oil (O+IL) is lighter than water; “o” is an ancient word for water with living progeny in French (eau) and cousins in English, osmosis ( water-motion ).

 Light is the ultimate light thing; it has no weight either, so light is light.
 That’s not a coincidence.
 You need light to see, so look is derived from lux, a Latin relative in the lifted L-word family.
 Of course there is helium, which goes up – and that is supposed to come from Greek.
 But helium’s root source is much older than Ancient Greece; it derives from the lifted tongue employed to create an L-sound.
 We’ve just lost the trail back.

 Light travels in a line — and so a family of linear words was spawned which now includes words like list and limbo.
 Scientific words like longitude and latitude were created when we became more scientific, but the relation to the core concepts of lifting and light were never lost to English L-words.